-Scaled values from the bottom three (0.01, 0.035, and 0.076 m) hotwire sensors were combined with the four cup anemometers to calculate shear velocities, u , and aerodynamic roughness lengths, z_0 , based on the average velocities measured in each 12 s interval via least-squares fitting of the wind velocities to the natural logarithm of the distance above the ground.
-The shear velocity is equal to the slope of u vs. lnzdivided by κ .
+Scaled values from the bottom three (0.01, 0.035, and 0.076 m) hot-wire sensors were combined with the four cup anemometers to calculate shear velocities, $u$ , and aerodynamic roughness lengths, $z_0$ , based on the average velocities measured in each 12 s interval via least-squares fitting of the wind velocities to the natural logarithm of the distance above the ground.
+To extract a $z_0$ value from the velocity profile data, we followed the procedure of Bergeron and Abrahams (1992), who emphasized the need to regress u on $\ln z$ rather than $\ln z$ on u.
+The shear velocity is equal to the slope of the regression of u on $\ln z$ multiplied by $\kappa$ (Eq.
+6 of Bergeron and Abrahams, 1992) and the roughness length is equal to the exponential of the following: minus the intercept divided by the slope (Eq.
+7 of Bergeron and Abrahams, 1992).

+The shear velocity is equal to the slope of u vs. $\ln z$ divided by $\kappa$ .
 The roughness length is equal to the exponential of the following: minus the intercept divided by the slope.
-The 12 s interval was chosen based on the results of Nimakas et al. (2003), who found that time intervals greater than 10 s resulted in the

-- 10 of Nimakas et al. (2003), who found that time intervals greater than 10 s resulted in the most accurate results, while those obtained from smaller averaging intervals were less reliable.
-Values of z_0 can be influenced by deviations from neutral stability.
-A common way to address this issue is to remove profiles from the analysis in which the velocity at a given height is below some threshold value (e.g. Nield et al., 2014).
-In this study we - 15 repeated our analysis using only those profiles with a wind velocity of at least 3 m s^{-1} at a height of 0.16 m.
-The mean and standard deviations of z_0 were nearly identical to those obtained using all of the data, likely reflecting the fact that we targeted time periods of fast winds for measurement.
+The 12 s interval was chosen based on the results of Namikas et al. (2003), who found that time intervals greater than 10 s resulted in the most accurate results, while those obtained from smaller averaging intervals were less reliable.
+Values of $z_0$ can be influenced by deviations from neutral stability.
+A common way to address this issue is to remove profiles from the analysis in which the velocity at a given height is below some threshold value (e.g., Nield et al., 2014).
+In this study we repeated our analysis using only those profiles with a wind velocity of at least $3 \text{ m s}^{-1}$ at a height of 0.16 m.
+The mean and standard deviations of $z_0$ were nearly identical to those obtained using all of the data, likely reflecting the fact that we targeted time periods of fast winds for measurement.

-During the data collection, the hotwire sensors were moved to approximately 25- 50 random locations within each site.
-We moved the hotwire sensors to numerous locations within each site because wind velocities measured close to the ground are sensitive to the microtopography of the specific spot above which they are measured, i.e. the z_0 value measured on the stoss side of a microtopographic high tends to be smaller than the z_0 value measured on the lee due to the convergence/divergence of flow lines.
-Since our goal was to characterize the average or representative z_0 value over each surface, it is appropriate to move the hotwire sensors around the surface to ensure that the results are not specific to one location but instead represent a statistical "sample" of the flow above the surface at multiple locations.
-This approach is also consistent with how the CFD model output was analyzed (see Sect.
+During the data collection, the hot-wire sensors were moved to approximately 25-50 random locations within each site.
+We moved the hot-wire sensors to numerous locations within each site because wind velocities measured close to the ground are sensitive to the microtopography of the specific spot above which they are measured - i.e., the $z_0$ value measured on the stoss side of a microtopographic high tends to be smaller than the $z_0$ value measured on the lee due to the convergence/divergence of flow lines.
+Since our goal was to characterize the average or representative $z_0$ value over each surface, it is appropriate to move the hot-wire sensors around the surface to ensure that the results are not specific to one location but instead represent a statistical "sample" of the flow above the surface at multiple locations.
+This approach is also consistent with how the computational fluid dynamics (CFD) model output was analyzed (see Sect.
 2.3).